chiefwigan/mpi-gce/README.md

-# MPI Latency Test with Google Compute Engine using Compact Placement
+# Basic MPI Latency Test over Ethernet with Google Compute Engine

 ## Overview

-This project is a simple set of scripts to show how to get microsecond latency between two Google Cloud GCE VMs using [Compact Placement](https://medium.com/r/?url=https%3A%2F%2Fcloud.google.com%2Fcompute%2Fdocs%2Finstances%2Fdefine-instance-placement) and Intel MPI libraries (other MPI libraries are available) wihtout using InfiniBand hardware.
+This project is a simple set of scripts to show the microseconds latency between two Google Cloud GCE VMs over Ethernet with the help of [Compact Placement](https://cloud.google.com/compute/docs/instances/define-instance-placement) and Intel MPI libraries (other MPI libraries are available).

 ## Pre-requisites
 - A Google Cloud Platform account
-- Ability to create 2 x c2-standard-60 machines (smaller machine shapes can be used, but in testing the most powerful shape gave the best results)
+- Ability to create 2 x c2-standard-60 machines (smaller/cheaper machine shapes can be used, but in testing the most powerful of the compute optimize shape gave the best results)
 - Sufficient C2 CPU quota in the region of your choice to create the VMs
 - Ability to create a GCS bucket